harshita-chopra/Reddit-Flair-Detection/README.md

 - [requirements.txt](https://github.com/harshita219/Reddit-Flair-Detection/blob/master/requirements.txt) : Contains all Python dependencies of the project.

+- vectorizer.pkl, LSA_topics.pkl, svm_model.pkl : Are saved files which are used in flask web-app.

 ### Project Execution
 In order to run the website on localhost of your system, follow the given steps.
 Ensure that Python3, pip and virtualenv are already installed.